microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/contact_update.md

+---
+title: "Update contact"
+description: "Update the properties of contact object."
+---

 # Update contact

 > **Important:** APIs under the /beta version in Microsoft Graph are in preview and are subject to change.
 Use of these APIs in production applications is not supported.

 Update the properties of contact object.
 ## Permissions
 One of the following permissions is required to call this API.
-To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).
+To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).

 |Permission type      | Permissions (from least to most privileged)              |
 |:--------------------|:---------------------------------------------------------|